 Something that has come to light recently is the amount of water it takes to put meat on peoples tables.
 While many of us vegans have been aware of the issue for some time, the extreme usage is hitting mainstream consciousness a lot harder thanks largely to documentary films such as Cowspiracy screening on popular media outlets like Netflix.

-Over half of all fresh water consumed in the US is used for raising livestock.
+Over half of all fresh water consumed in the US is used for raising livestock, with 70% used globally for agriculture.
 This water fact may not sound as shocking as it is until you hear that only 1% is actually drunk by humans.
+(3)

 While it is obviously true that plant crops need water as well, many do not need any irrigation whatsoever.
 This means that far more people can be fed just by utilising the rainwater that falls from our skies rather than drawing from our precious, and rapidly depleting, water reserves to raise livestock.